AnneCYH/flexible-jekyll/_posts/2023-08-16-jekyll-for-documentation.md

 Jekyll\'s layout files lets you define multiple page templates that can be used for different content types in your site.

-There were also many free Jekyll themes available which could be used as a base template for my documentation site.
+There are also many free Jekyll themes available which could be used as a base template for my documentation site.

 ## What was missing from Jekyll